open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 reasonable trade offs made that may impact performance, completeness, accuracy and so on.
 Similarly, the manner in which such a profiler might produce or consume OpenTelemetry-compatible data could vary significantly.
-As such, in our standardization effort it is not feasible to be proscriptive on the matter of resource usage for profilers.
+As such, in our standardization effort it is not feasible to be prescriptive on the matter of resource usage for profilers.

 However, the output of OpenTelemetry's standardization effort must take into